Addicting Munchies Holiday Snack

 Every winter, my grandma made Addicting Munchies Holiday Snack.
 The name is accurate as this is very addicting, and it’s the perfect snack to put out in a bowl when you have company come over during the holidays.

-At our house, we may go through 2-3 batches between Thanksgiving and New Years, to be enjoyed by all!
-But that works perfectly, because it gives me plenty of time to use up all of the crackers and cereal that you need for this recipe.
+At our house, we may go through 2-3 batches of this snack mix between Thanksgiving and New Years, to be enjoyed by all!
+But that works perfectly, because it gives me plenty of time to use up all of the crackers and cereal needed for this recipe.

 A Few Shopping Tips to Save Money